ysingh/backend-take-home/README.md

-# Rooms To Go Engineering: Take Home Assignment for Backend Candidates
+# Rooms To Go Engineering: Take Home Assignment

 ## How we will run your program
 1. Clone this repository